Department of Health and Human Services

 Research Triangle Park, North Carolina

-A Staff Scientist is an NIH employee generally appointed to a time-limited, renewable position.
-Staff Scientists do not receive independent resources, although they often work independently and have sophisticated skills and knowledge essential to the work of the laboratory.
-Staff Scientists should be capable of independently designing experiments, but do not have responsibilities for initiating new research programs.
-The Staff Scientist in this position serves as a laboratory leader under the guidance of Dr. Paul Doetsch, Principal Investigator, to conduct independent research, and to mentor postdoctoral fellows and other laboratory staff or trainees.
+A Staff Scientist is a NIH employee generally appointed to a time-limited, renewable position.
+Staff Scientists often work independently and have sophisticated skills and knowledge essential to the work of the laboratory.
+The Staff Scientist in this position will conduct facility driven research and mentor other laboratory staff.

-This is a federal, full-time equivalent position, and a comprehensive benefits package is available, including leave, health and life insurance, retirement, and savings plan (401K equivalent).
-Salary will be commensurate with experience.
+Salary/benefits: This is a federal full-time equivalent position, and a comprehensive benefits package is available, including leave, health and life insurance, retirement, and savings plan (401K equivalent).
+Salary will be commensurate with experience and qualifications.

-To submit a complete application package, interested persons should submit one combined PDF of their curriculum vitae and a two-page statement of research interests and goals to email@example.com.
-As there are several ongoing recruitments, please include the Vacancy Number NR-107 in the subject line of your email.
-In addition, applicants must arrange to have three (3) letters of recommendation sent to firstname.lastname@example.org.
-Please be sure referees include your name and Vacancy Number NR-107 in the subject line of their email.
-For further information about the position, please contact Dr. Paul W. Doetsch.
-Applications will be accepted until the vacancy is filled.
-Incomplete applications or paper applications will not be accepted or evaluated.
+How to Apply: To submit a complete application package, interested persons should submit one combined PDF of their curriculum vitae, bibliography, and a two-page statement of research background and interests to email@example.com, with your name and Vacancy Announcement NR-111 in the subject line.
+Applicants must also arrange to have 3 letters of reference sent directly to firstname.lastname@example.org.
+Referees should include your name and NR-111 in the subject line of their email.
+Applications will be accepted until position is filled.
+Incomplete applications (those not containing ALL required materials) will not be accepted or considered.

-HHS and NIH are Equal Opportunity Employers.
-Applications from women, minorities, and persons with disabilities are strongly encouraged.
+DHHS, NIH, NIEHS are an equal opportunity employer.
+Applications from women, minorities and persons with disabilities are strongly encouraged.